 Authorizing B2B users

-In B2B the customer is a business and there can be many employees who place orders on behalf of that customer.
-For example when I was an employee of a large global consultancy there were 500,000 employees worldwide and many of us were authorized to place an ecommerce transaction with Vodafone for the delivery of a mobile handset.
-There was a special catalogue of handsets that the employee could choose from, a list of airtime and data packages to configure, a limit to how frequently an order could be placed (once every two years) as well as an approval process that required sign-off from a manager of a certain level in the customer organization.
+In B2B ecommerce the customer is a business and there can be many employees who place orders on behalf of that customer.
+For example when I was an employee of a large global consultancy there were 500,000 employees worldwide and many of us were authorized to place an ecommerce transaction with Vodafone for the delivery of a cellphone.
+There was a special catalog of handsets that the employee could choose from, a list of airtime and data packages to configure, a limit to how frequently an order could be placed (once every two years) as well as an approval process that required sign-off from a manager of a certain level in the customer organization.

 This is a common scenario in B2B commerce - the customer decides how its employees will purchase, get approval and pay for goods and services.
 The customer will configure the rules for this in conjunction with the seller to ensure that once setup ecommerce is easy and relatively inexpensive to use, monitor and control.